Enache-David/household-goods-database/README.md

 # Household Goods Store Database

-This is a relational database inspired by the IKEA website.
-It was built using Oracle SQL and PL/SQL.
+This is a relational database for a household goods store.
+It was inspired by the IKEA website and stores information about products and users.
+It was built using Oracle SQL and it contains PL/SQL units used for managing the database and for simplifying the retrieval of complex information.
-The database stores information about products and users.

 ## Conceptual Diagram